psteichen/clusil-website/_posts/2021-02-09-wg-iot-5g-kick-off-session.md

 teaser: Together for a better internet is the slogan for this year's Safer Internet Days.
 date: 2021-02-09
+layout: event
+category: event
 startime: '17:30'
 endtime: '19:00'
 tags:
 - featured
-categories:
-- event
-location: ''
+location: 'BBB (online platform)'
 sponsors: ''
-link: "/#panel1"
+banner: /assets/img/iot.jpg
 ---
 **Kick-off session** for the new working group on IoT and 5G.